-Maybe this list of Meals for pregnant Women will help you now, or in the future.
+Maybe this list of Easy Meals for Pregnant Women will help you now, or in the future.

-And, by all means, if you happen to have some recipes that helped you or your significant other get through the first few months of baby growing, please leave a comment!
+And, by all means, if you happen to have some recipes that helped you or your significant other get through the first few months of baby growing, please leave a comment below!

 Tip 1: Think Smells

 One big rule I learned is to not just think about how a food tastes, but how it smells.
 This not only includes the finished version but in all of the food states.